International Education Week 2025

 Date: Wednesday, November 19

-Martha Gonzalez is a renowned musician, cultural theorist, and artivista whose collaborative methods of artistic expression build community across borders and advance social justice.
-Her work deeply resonates with IEW’s theme, “Convivencia: The Art of Building Global Community.”
+Martha Gonzalez is a renowned Grammy-winning musician and cultural theorist whose collaborative methods of artistic expression build community across borders.
+Her work resonates with IEW’s theme, “Convivencia: The Art of Building Global Community.”

-With a unique approach that bridges art and activism, Martha has empowered communities through music as a vehicle for social engagement, memory, and solidarity.
+With a unique approach that bridges art and community engagement, Martha has empowered communities through music as a vehicle for social engagement, memory, and solidarity.

 Join us on Nov.
-19 as Martha shares her vision of convivencia—and performs live—showcasing how art and culture can strengthen cross-border connections and foster inclusion around pressing issues such as migration and identity.
+19 as Martha shares her vision of convivencia—and performs live—showcasing how art and culture can strengthen cross-border connections around pressing issues such as migration and identity.
+An open reception will follow right after Martha's performance.

 The Longest Table